 As you know, this past week over 100 faith leaders from around the country—Christians, Muslims, Jews—gathered here at The Riverside Church to have a serious conversation about gun violence in our country and the role of the faith community in addressing that violence and changing a culture of death in America.
 Speaking from this pulpit on Friday night, Congressman Jim Himes from Connecticut’s fourth district choked up as he told us about his constituents’ persistent question to him: what are you doing about this?
 As his district includes Newtown, CT and Sandy Hook elementary school, these questions are not theoretical.
 They are personal.

 Earlier this summer, after the Pulse nightclub shooting in Orlando, Himes tweeted that he would no longer stand for a moment of silence as the congress began its workday.
 There have been too many moments of silence and nothing substantive done to change anything, he said.
 But his dilemma, he explained to all of us who had been learning all day long about gun violence and our role in changing it, is that laws alone will not change this trend in our culture.
-That there is something in the fabric of American Christianity that has come to understand the unrestricted ownership of guns as a fundamental American and Christian right.
+That there is something in the fabric of American Christianity that has come to understand the unrestricted ownership of guns as a fundamental American and Christian right.“The only thing that will stop a bad guy with a gun is a good guy with a gun,” we heard American Christian leaders proclaim in the film The Armor of Light Thursday evening, a statement that is parroted all over this country.
+And as we listened to Jim Himes, surely the words of Rev. Rob Schenck, an evangelical leader, were ringing in our heads: “I have an increasing number of colleagues,” he said on Thursday night, “who would never think of entering the pulpit in their churches without carrying a loaded weapon.
+One colleague told me that if a congregation member as much as stood up and yelled something or called out a comment during a sermon, he would take out his weapon and take ’em out right from the pulpit.”

 In light of this conflated gun culture and Christian faith in America, our job as faith leaders is more critical than it has ever been.
 Congressman Himes told us that it’s not just laws that need to change.
 It’s hearts.
 And that’s why training faith leaders to teach, preach, and organize around gun violence is so, so important.
 Faith leaders do the work of helping change hearts; that’s our specialty.